Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
-*.wtms |  The WMTS server's WMTSCapabilities.xml sheet renamed to a unique name.
+*.wmts |  The WMTS server's WMTSCapabilities.xml sheet renamed to a unique name.
 (QMapShack V. 0.5.0 and later)

 ### DEM Files